Ashita, Mama ga Inai: Plot

-9-year old Maki Watanabe was left in an orphanage, named Kogamo no Ie (コガモの家) Japanese: Duck's House after her mother was arrested for involuntarily causing hurt.
-Here, she meets "Post", a girl who was abandoned at birth at a baby hatch and other children who have been abandoned by their parents or are taken into care due to child abuse or child abandonment The orphanage is run by 50-year-old retired detective, Tomonori Sasaki, an eccentric housekeeper who runs the orphanage with an iron fist.
+9-year old Maki Watanabe was left in an orphanage, named Kogamo no Ie (コガモの家, Japanese: Duck's House) after her mother was arrested for involuntarily causing hurt.
+Here, she meets "Post", a girl who was left at a baby hatch after birth and other children who have been abandoned by their parents or are taken into care due to child abuse or child abandonment.
+The orphanage is run by 50-year-old retired detective, Tomonori Sasaki, an eccentric housekeeper who runs the orphanage with an iron fist.

 Every week, Sasaki holds trials, which are foster parent applications, and he trusts the children to essentially choose their own parents based on their preferences.
 The children then spend 1–2 days with their selected foster parents, and then decide whether or not they want to be adopted or not.

 The children at the home face discrimination from society as well as the psychological trauma of being abandoned at the home.
 While most of the children harbour the hope of eventually being adopted into a loving family, Maki clings onto the hope that her mother would return one day to claim her from the orphanage.

 In the end, some children are adopted, some go back to their birth parents, and some even choose to stay at the orphanage.